11 Polynomials

 expand((x-1)*(x-2)*(x-3))

-Factoring a polynomial is several weeks worth of lessons, as there is no one-size-fits-all algorithm to follow.
+Factoring a polynomial is several weeks worth of lessons, as there is no one-size-fits-all algorithm available to teach to algebra students.
 There are some tricks that are taught: for example factoring differences of perfect squares, completing the square, the rational root theorem, \(\dots\).
-But in general the solution is not automated.
+But in general the solution is not automated without some more advanced techniques.
 The SymPy function factor will find all rational factors (terms like \((qx-p)\)), but will leave terms that do not have rational factors alone.
 For example:

 factor(x^3 - 6x^2 + 11x -6)